oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 ## Introduction

-In this lab, you will become familiar with a resource's homepage.
+In this workshop, you will become familiar with a resource's homepage.

 Estimated time: 15 minutes